Electronics A Level

 Electronics fills our everyday lives!
-At home we see computers, telephones, washing machines, radios, TVs, cameras, etc. Outside we encounter electronics in trains, planes and automobiles, traffic systems and hospital equipment.
+At home, we use computers, telephones, washing machines, radios, TVs, cameras, etc. Outside we encounter electronics in trains, planes and cars, traffic systems and hospital equipment.
 It is ubiquitous.
-Clearly the field of Electronics has made, and will continue to make, a huge impact on the quality of our lives and the prosperity of the country.
-The skills and knowledge are clearly needed in this technological age.
+Clearly, the field of Electronics has made and will continue to make, a huge impact on the quality of our lives and the prosperity of the country.
+We are one of only a few colleges in the country which offer A Level Electronics, so this should give you a distinct advantage when pursuing future careers linked to this subject.

-The course will give you a thorough grounding in basic electronics and introduce you to some of the many exciting communication and control applications.
-The project component of the course, which counts for 20% of the marks, will allow you to gain hands-on experience at designing, building and testing specific systems and those of your own choice.
-We have a new well-resourced lab with extensive ICT facilities and we are one of the largest centres in the country for A Level Electronics.
+Relevant Skills and knowledge are clearly needed in this technological age.
+You will gain a thorough grounding in basic electronics and will be introduced to some of the many exciting communication and control applications.
+The project component of the course will allow you to gain hands-on experience at designing, building and testing specific systems and those of your own choice.
+You need to be self-motivated and capable of independent research and study.

 Assessment Two exams: 2 hours 45 minutes each accounts for 80% of the qualification.
 This includes a mix of short answer and extended answer questions with some set in a practical context.